Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Miguel LaRosa over 5 years ago
+Miguel LaRosa almost 6 years ago

 Gotta Love that.
 The rules as they are have it so that I would never want to be a landlord on the Flats of Oakland.
 Market Rate in non Class "C" neighborhoods.
 Is a quagmire of regulations.
 If their is any profit to be made.
 This City WANTS, & must have it.
 I no longer buy soda in Oakland.
 I feel robbed when I could walk to Alameda & pay $2.40 less for that 20 pack.
 The point is .
 That shopper will wait, and change their shopping habit to shop for other Groceries outside of the City.
 It is a very small amount.
 But it adds up for the small retailer, or West Coast Bordello that needs that $.
 You Guys have priced out Major League Sports due to systematic Regulation & poor cost management.
 The Revenue had always been available to this City.
 The over regulation & poor use of revenues has come full Circle, as we have another Off Time City Council Meeting after the Cancellation of Committee to discuss....
 No IMPOSE.
 The Ayes have already been Counted.